proio-org/proio/py-proio/README.md

 python setup.py clean bdist_wheel
 ```
 .
 Note that the `build_py` command is responsible for generating the Protobuf
-code with `protoc`, and needs to be called explicitly in the source package
+code with `protoc`, and needs to be called explicitly in the pip and source
-case.
+package case.

 ## Examples
 ### Manipulating data model objects (EIC Particle)